akshat1234e/compliance/README.md

-# Enterprise RBI Compliance Management Platform
+# Enterprise RBI Compliance Management Platform(structure made with ai)

 A comprehensive, enterprise-grade compliance orchestration platform designed for Banks, NBFCs, and Financial Institutions to automate RBI compliance monitoring, reporting, and workflow management with AI-powered insights and real-time regulatory change tracking.